Strategic Dialogue Assessment: The Crooked Path to Innocence: Non-cooperative Discourse and Sources of Strategic Value

-\paragraph{Gricean Pragmatics} The most influential theory of cooperativity in conversation is due to Paul Grice (\citealt{grice1975logic, Grice1989-GRISIT}), later developed by Neo-Gricean pragmaticists (e.g., \citealt{horn1984towards, Levinson_1987}).
-These theories outline the norms that a cooperative speaker is expected to follow.
-The central idea is that interlocutors, as rational agents, aim to make contributions that align with certain conversational maxims—those of \textit{quality, quantity, relation, and manner}\footnote{We later group the maxim of quantity under the maxim of quality, as determining whether an interlocutor provides an adequate and appropriate amount of information largely depends on knowing what the interlocutor actually knows.}.
-From this perspective, one possible indicator of non-cooperativity is the violation of these maxims.
-However, it is important to recognize that such violations \textbf{do not define} non-cooperativity in themselves.
-In traditional cooperative pragmatics, violations are well studied and typically interpreted as \textit{flouting}---that is, intentionally and transparently violating maxims to preserve overall cooperativity.
+The most influential account of conversational cooperativity is due to Paul Grice (\citealt{grice1975logic, Grice1989-GRISIT}), later developed by Neo-Gricean pragmaticists (e.g., \citealt{horn1984towards, Levinson_1987}).
+These theories propose that rational interlocutors structure their contributions around conversational maxims---those of \textit{quality, quantity, relevance, and manner}.\footnote{We later group the maxim of quantity under the maxim of quality, since whether an interlocutor provides an adequate and appropriate amount of information depends on knowing what the interlocutor actually knows.}

+In cooperative contexts, these maxims serve as norms, and violations are interpreted as flouting---intentionally and transparently violating maxims to preserve overall cooperativity \citep{brown1987politeness, thomas2014meaning}.
+But in non-cooperative settings, the role of maxims shifts.
+Here, interlocutors cannot assume that others are maximizing quality, quantity, or relevance \citep[p.363]{asher2017message}.
+Still, speakers frequently behave as if they were cooperative (e.g., \citealt{levinson2000presumptive, horn2004}).
+That is, even if they are not literally maximizing the maxims, they act in ways that give the appearance of doing so, because such behavior projects credibility and enables hearers to interpret their utterances.